vbrej/vbrej.github.io/intro.md

 ## Quizbowl and *University Challenge*

+*For a deeper look into quizbowl history in the UK, see [this page]({{ site.url }}{{ site.baseurl }}/history/).*

-Quizbowl is a sibling of *University Challenge*: they both developed from an American radio and TV show called *College Bowl*, which began in the 50's. <span style="color: red">[link to history of Quizbowl here?]</span> *University Challenge* is focused on being an entertaining TV show, while quizbowl aims to produce the fairest possible competition between teams.
-Quizbowl players have an outstanding record of success on the show in recent years <span style="color: red">[link to UC page]</span>
+Quizbowl is a sibling of *University Challenge*: they both developed from an American radio and TV show called *College Bowl*, which began in the 1950s. *University Challenge* is focused on being an entertaining TV show, while quizbowl aims to produce the fairest possible competition between teams.
+Nevertheless, quizbowl players have an outstanding record of success on the show in recent years.

 ## Topic distribution